College Governance and Structure

-London Churchill College Governance facilitates informed decision-making in the overall interest of the institution.
-All members of the college community have the opportunity to express opinions and make recommendations, and the system provides structures through which these opinions and recommendations will be considered for all important decisions.
-Key areas for governance input include strategic direction, resource acquisition and allocation, curricular and programmatic issues, student engagement, employability, and policy.
+London Churchill College (LCC) Governance facilitates informed decision-making in the overall interests of the institution.
+All members of the College community have the opportunity to express opinions and make recommendations and the system provides structures through which these opinions and recommendations will be considered for all important decisions.
+Key areas for governance input include strategic direction, resource acquisition and allocation, curricular and programmatic issues, student engagement, employability, and policy and procedures.

-List of the Boards, Committees, Group, etc are given below:
+Details of LCC’s Boards, Committees, Groups, etc. are given below:

-There is one governing Board called the College Oversight Board (CoB).
-It has 4 external members bringing differing expertise to the Board.
-The current (2017) members are:
+There is one governing Board titled College Oversight Board (COB).
+It currently has 4 external members bringing differing expertise to the Board.
+The current (2018) members are:

-The COB meets 3 times per year and assumes responsibility for the oversight of College governance and development of the College Strategic Plan, plus any matter put before it by the Academic Board and/or Principal’s Executive Group.
+The COB meets 4 times per year and assumes responsibility for the oversight of College governance and development of the College Strategic Plan, plus any matter put before it by the Academic Board and/or Principal’s Executive Group.
 It acts as a resource for the Board of Directors.

 Academic Board (AcB)

-The most senior academic committee is the Academic Board.
-It is made up of internal members and has one external observer, currently Dr. Helen Corkill from LCC’s academic partner, the University of Bedfordshire (UoB).
+The primary academic committee is the Academic Board.
+It is made up of internal members and currently has one external observer, Greg Clarke (formerly Associate Secretary, University of Salford).

-The LCC Principal chairs the Board and its membership includes senior academics, heads of departments, programme managers and registrar plus 2 or 3 student representatives.
+The LCC Principal chairs the Board and its membership includes Senior Academics, Heads of Departments, Programme Managers and Registrar plus up to Student Representatives.

-Its key role is to sign-off all academic decisions and is the sovereign academic body of LCC.
-The AcB sends its minutes of meetings to the College Oversight Board to communicate to that board what it has agreed academically.
-The CoB uses academic information to help devise the Strategic Plan as the Board needs both an understanding of the Business needs and Academic needs of the LCC, to inform its thinking.
+The AcB’s key role is to sign-off all academic decisions and it is the sovereign academic body of LCC.
+The AcB sends the minutes of its meetings to the College Oversight Board (COB) to communicate to that Board what it has agreed academically.
+The COB uses academic information to help revise the College Strategic Plan, as the Board needs both an understanding of the business needs and academic needs of the LCC, to inform its thinking.

-This committee reports to the Academic Board and was formed as a working committee to capture all quality matters throughout the institution.
+This Committee reports to the Academic Board and it is formed as a working Committee to capture all quality matters throughout the institution.
 The QESC is placed at the heart of LCC operations and acts as the eye of the institution.
-It acts as a clearing-house for the academic board to ensure all academic matters within its scope and terms of reference are being addressed.
+It functions as a clearing-house for the Academic Board, to ensure all academic matters within its scope and Terms of Reference are being addressed.

-The QESC is the committee which oversees the quality of LCC’s educational provision.
-For example, members of this committee produce the Self Evaluation Document (SED), Course Annual Monitoring Reports (AMR’s) and the College Annual Monitoring Report (CAMR).
+The QESC is the Committee which oversees the quality of LCC’s educational provision.
+For example, members of this Committee receive the College Self-Evaluation Document (SED), Course Annual Monitoring Reports (AMR’s) and the College Annual Monitoring Report (CAMR).
 A draft of these is quality checked before being submitted to the HoQA, who will present them to the QESC for consideration and approve them to go to the Academic Board.
-Once these documents are deemed satisfactory, the action plans are monitored by the PEG and key points are raised at the All Staff meeting for final feedback.
+Once these documents are deemed satisfactory, the action plans are monitored by the PEG and key points are raised at other forums including the All-Staff Meeting, for consideration.

 Reporting to QESC are:

-The Programme Committee is the key committee that gives students the opportunity to feedback about the quality of the programmes and the resources supporting the programmes.
+The Programme Committee is the key Committee that gives students the opportunity to feedback about the quality of the programmes and the resources supporting the programmes.
 It is chaired by the Programme Manager and contains tutors and student representatives.
-There is an opportunity for the committee to engage with students about the feedback data collected from the student feedback system and share ideas on ways the programmes might be improved.
+There is an opportunity for the Committee to engage with students about the feedback data collected from the student feedback system and share ideas on ways the programmes might be improved.
 It reports to the QESC.
 It also informs the Annual Monitoring Report, which is produced annually by the Programme Leaders.
-IT Managers and Librarian can attend and are consulted on appropriate matters to answer to direct feedback from students.
+IT Managers and the Librarian attend and are consulted on appropriate matters, to answer to direct feedback from students.

 - Assessment and Progress Board (APB)

 This Board is chaired by the Head of Programmes and Academic Monitoring (HoPAM) and meets a minimum of three times per year.
-It deals with approval of all students’ assessment grades and determines the final result of their year or award.
+It deals with approval of all students’ assessment grades and determines progression as well as the final result of their year or Award.
 Student reps are not permitted to attend this Board.
-The Board also considers students’ non-performance or plagiarism and tracks all its decisions to ensure there is absolute clarity of assessment decision for each student.
-Importantly it scrutinises outcomes of RPL decisions.
+The Board also considers students’ non-performance and suspicions of Academic Misconduct and it tracks all its decisions to ensure there is absolute clarity of assessment decision for each student.

 This committee aims to enhance the selection and recruitment procedures and is chaired by the Registrar and the RAC reports to the QESC.
-LCC is keen to deliver robust procedures that ensure the recruitment of quality students, who are going to be successful on the programme of study.
-It considers the working of the admission procedure from start to finish e.g. marketing; interview; selection data examination etc. The committee covers the student’s journey from the selection process to study commencement and considers how successful students go through and how and how rejection occurs.
-It also looks at dropout rates.
+It considers the working of the admission procedure from start to finish, e.g. marketing; interview; selection; data examination etc. The Committee examines the student’s journey from the selection process to study commencement and considers how successful applicants are accepted and how rejection occurs.
+It also looks at retention and completion rates.

-This group is led by HoHE and comprises course coordinators, librarian, IT manager, facilities manager and directors when available.
-It meets monthly with a remit to review progress of Student Engagement activities and Higher Education courses in partnership with UoB.
-The HEG provides a platform to enable the management of operational processes and procedures to be integrated into those of the College as a whole in the form of termly reports to the QESC.
-The HEG also aims to develop and nurture good working relationships with UoB, our partner academic institution, by demonstrating a structured approach to managing its operation and integrating with formal reporting processes operated by them.
+This group is led by Head of Student Engagement (HoSE) and comprises Course Coordinators, librarian, IT manager and facilities manager.
+It meets monthly with a remit to review progress of Student Engagement activities and Higher Education courses in partnership with Pearson.
+The group provides a platform to enable the management of operational processes and procedures to be integrated into those of the College as a whole in the form of termly reports to the PEG.
+The group also aims to develop and nurture good working relationships with Pearson, by demonstrating a structured approach to managing its operation and integrating with formal reporting processes operated by them.

-All boards and committees produce actions.
-Actions are delivered by nominated LCC staff.
-In order for this to happen operational teams that are not part of the formal committee structure, turn written actions from boards and committees into day-to-day workable outcomes.
-Thus every decision, from whichever source, is operationalised.
+All boards and committees produce actions and these are assigned to nominated responsible members of LCC staff.
+In order for this to happen, operational teams, which are not necessarily part of the formal committee structure, turn written actions from boards and committees into day-to-day workable outcomes.
+Thus, every decision, from whichever source, is operationalised.